 Erifili is a senior associate with RMI’s Carbon-Free Electricity practice.
 She bridges conversations between communities, regulators, utilities, and advocates to help design a decarbonized electricity system that considers health and human impacts.

-Before RMI, Erifili earned her Master’s in Public Administration in Environmental Science Science and Policy from Columbia University.
+Before RMI, Erifili earned her Master’s in Public Administration in Environmental Science and Policy from Columbia University.
 Her graduate program focused on the intersection of scientific analysis and international affairs.
-While working toward her degree, Erifili served on the Buildings Team at the New York City Mayor’s Office of Sustainability, working on Net Zero Building policy.
-Specifically she modeled cost premiums associated with Net Zero construction, and she worked to integrate resilient design principles into building policy.
+While working toward her degree, Erifili served on the Buildings Team at the New York City Mayor’s Office of Sustainability, working on net-zero building policy.
+Specifically she modeled cost premiums associated with net-zero construction and worked to integrate resilient design principles into building policy.